 The notes provide additional and explanatory data.
 They are an integral part of the basic financial statements.
-Notes to the Basic Financial Statements can be found starting on page 21 of this report.
-As of December 31, 2014 and 2013, the Corporation had no debt.
+Notes to the Basic Financial Statements can be found starting on page 15 of this report.
+As of December 31, 2018, the Corporation had no debt.
+See notes to the basic financial statements for additional information on debt.